Bonnielin Swenor

-Bonnielin Swenor (née Sceurman) is an American epidemiologist who is an associate professor and director of the Johns Hopkins University Disability Health Research Center.
-She seeks to address inequities impacting people with disabilities and change public perception of disability, away from "living with disability" and toward "thriving with a disability".
+Bonnielin Swenor (née Sceurman) is an American epidemiologist who is the endowed professor of disability health and justice and director of the Johns Hopkins University Disability Health Research Center.
+Her work uses data-driven approaches to advance equity for people with disabilities and change public perceptions of disability, away from "living with disability" and toward "thriving with a disability".

 Early life and education

 Swenor was an undergraduate at Pennsylvania State University, where she majored in microbiology and biochemistry.
 She moved to the Johns Hopkins University for graduate research and specialized in epidemiology.
 She completed her doctoral research under the supervision of Sheila West.
 Her doctorate considered visual impairment and mobility disability.
 As a student, she experienced rapid vision loss: multiple broken blood vessels in her retinas.
 She was a postdoctoral fellow at the National Institute on Aging, where she worked alongside Stephanie Studenski and Luigi Ferrucci.

 Research and career

-Swenor started her independent academic career at Johns Hopkins University, where she founded the Disability Health Research Center.
-She is committed to ending health inequities for people with disabilities.
+Swenor started her academic career at Johns Hopkins University, where she founded the Disability Health Research Center.
+She is committed to ending inequities impacting people with disabilities, and her work spans a range of areas from inequities in healthcare to transportation to food access.
 She has said that her research is motivated by her own experiences of living with vision impairment.
-Swenor's research has examined the relationship between vision loss and brain function, and the impact of vision loss on mental health.
 She joined the Wilmer Ophthalmological Institute in 2014 and later joined the Johns Hopkins School of Nursing in 2022.

+She has developed a novel 'disability data justice' approach to research, which uses data to support accountability and equity for disabled people.
+Examples of this work include a dashboard tracking inequities in the allocation of COVID-19 vaccine for people with disabilities across states and assessing the accessibility of COVID-19 vaccine information and registration webpages at state health departments.

 Swenor has argued that scientists with disabilities should have improved access to scientific funding.
 Although one in four Americans have a disability, only around 10% of employed scientists have one.
-In an interview Swenor said, "To reflect the realities of our society, we should have far more people with disabilities working in research and medicine,".
-She has argued that open access research can benefit people with disabilities, who struggle to access data and peer-reviewed publications in accessible formats.
-She believes that data must be accessible, and that partnerships with the disability community are key for public health strategies.
+In an interview, Swenor said, "To reflect the realities of our society, we should have far more people with disabilities working in research and medicine,".
+She has argued that open-access research can benefit people with disabilities, who struggle to access data and peer-reviewed publications in accessible formats.
+She believes that data must be accessible and that partnerships with the disability community are key for public health strategies.
+She co-chaired the National Institutes of Health (NIH) Advisory Committee to the Director (ACD) Working Group on Diversity, Subgroup on Individuals with Disabilities which developed a set of landmark recommendations on how the NIH can improve the inclusion of disabled people in research and the biomedical workforce.
+In 2022, she was a speaker at the White House Office of Science and Technology and Policy (OSTP) Summit on STEMM Equity and Excellence.